-AC 305 Managerial Cost Accounting (3) Prereg.: AC 232.
+AC 305 Managerial Cost Accounting (3) Prereq.: AC 232.
 Students use accounting information (such as cost behavior and analysis, inventory costing, overhead allocation, budgeting, standard costing, and variance analysis) to make informed managerial decisions.
+ComAC 305 cont.

-Computerized spreadsheets are used extensively for modeling and analysis.
+puterized spreadsheets are used extensively for modeling and analysis.
 AC 305 may not be taken as an AC elective by accounting concentration.
 Fall sem.